All Episodes

 Pretty good bet.

-But if if you normalize relations with the existing communist government, you are SOL.
+If you normalize relations with the existing communist government, you are SOL.

 Look, let me address something here.

-I I um I'm getting more emails about this that I can respond to.
+I'm getting more emails about this that I can respond to.

-So let me let me attack it here.
+So let me attack it here.

 There is nobody that can claim, although a lot of people are trying to, nobody can claim that they started this.

-There's not Mark Meckler had it right.
+There's not, Mark Meckler had it right.

-There's not one individual who had this brilliant brainstorm organize all this.
+There's not one individual who had this brilliant brainstorm, organize all this.

-Now there are a lot of people trying to take credit for it, but this is genuine.
+Now, there are a lot of people trying to take credit for it, but this is genuine.

 This is genuine.